15 Psychological Techniques to Enhance Intelligence & Boost Memory

 You can also read this article to learn more about habits that can make you smarter: Getting enough sleep is better for brain health.
 Sleep helps your brain consolidate memories and clear out toxins.

-5. How to Increase IQ to 180: Is It Possible?
+5. How to Boost Your IQ to 180: Is It Possible?

 Executive control activities. ...

-Visuospatial reasoning activities. ...
+Visuospatial reasoning exercises. ...

-Relationship skills. ...
+Relationship building skills. ...

-Musical instruments. ...
+Playing musical instruments. ...

-New languages. ...
+Learning new languages. ...

 Constant reading. ...